 Nurse in the State of Ohio and, if required for the position, maintain a valid Ohio Certificate of Authority (COA).
 In order to be assigned to clinical supervision out of the State of Ohio, the Member must hold an RN license and if applicable, a COA in the state in which the clinical supervision occurs.
 Loss or suspension, through the Member's fault, of the Member's nursing license may result in termination of employment.
 If the Member's position requires a COA, the Member must inform the Department Chair if the Member is not obtaining sufficient hours to maintain the COA.
 If so notified, the Employer shall make reasonable attempts to help the Member find hours for the Member to maintain their COA.
 Loss or suspension of the COA shall initiate the special assessment review in Article 9.5 and may be grounds for termination.

 ARTICLE 6 CONFLICT OF INTEREST

-To the extent that Members may be subject to the Ohio Ethics Laws found in O.R.C. §102 and §2921 they must file all notifications of conflicts of interest required by said statutes with the General Counsel of the University.
+To the extent that Members are subject to the Ohio Ethics Laws, they must comply with the Ethics Laws and must file all notifications required by said statutes.

 ARTICLE 7 ACADEMIC GOVERNANCE